rcowham/go-libp4dlog/README.md

   -n, --no.sql                   Don't create database.
       --no.metrics               Disable historical metrics output in VictoriaMetrics format (via Graphite interface).
   -m, --metrics.output=METRICS.OUTPUT
                                  File to write historical metrics to in Graphite format for use with VictoriaMetrics.
-Default is <logfile-prefix>.metrics
+Default is
+                                 <logfile-prefix>.metrics
   -s, --server.id=SERVER.ID      server id for historical metrics - useful to identify site.
       --sdp.instance=SDP.INSTANCE
                                  SDP instance if required in historical metrics.
 (Not usually required) --update.interval=10s      Update interval for historical metrics - time is assumed to advance as per time in log entries.
       --no.output.cmds.by.user   Turns off the output of cmds_by_user - can be useful for large sites with many thousands of users.
       --output.cmds.by.user.regex=OUTPUT.CMDS.BY.USER.REGEX
-                                 Specify a (golang) regex to match user ids in order to track cmds by user in one metric (e.g. '.*' or 'swarm|jenkins').
+                                 Specify a (golang) regex to match user ids in order to track cmds by user in one metric (e.g. '.*' or
+                                 'swarm|jenkins').
       --no.output.cmds.by.IP     Turns off the output of cmds_by_IP - can be useful for large sites with many thousands of IP addresses in logs.
       --case.insensitive.server  Set if server is case insensitive and usernames may occur in either case.
+      --no.completion.records    Set if log was generated with server=1 and thus no completion records expected.
       --debug.pid=DEBUG.PID      Set for debug output for specified PID - requires debug.cmd to be also specified.
       --debug.cmd=""             Set for debug output for specified command - requires debug.pid to be also specified.
       --version                  Show application version.